Handmade BBQ Sauce from Scratch

 • Use maple syrup or honey, instead of brown sugar when you want a more nuanced, natural sweetness.

-• Add heat with cayenne or hot sauce, if you like it spicy — or stir in a little of my original buffalo sauce if you’ve made a batch recently.
+• Add heat with cayenne or hot sauce, if you like it spicy — or stir in a little of my original buffalo sauce if you’ve made a batch recently and have some on hand.

-• Include liquid smoke, for a bold, smoky BBQ kick that adds backyard-grill flavor without needing a flame.
+• Include liquid smoke, for a bold, smoky BBQ kick that adds backyard grill flavor without having to stoke up the bbq grill.

 How To Make Handmade BBQ Sauce